sabeelmansuri/Epigenomics/README.md

 ### II.
 HELP Assay
 #### Overview
-The HpaII tiny fragment Enrichment by Ligation-mediated PCR (HELP) Assay leverages restriction enzyme digestion analysis to determine DNA methylation patterns.
+The HpaII tiny fragment Enrichment by Ligation-mediated PCR (HELP) Assay leverages restriction enzyme digestion analysis to determine DNA methylation patterns.<sup>5</sup>

 Two restriction enzymes are used:
 1. HpaII, which cuts DNA at `CCGA` sites where the inner cytosine is *not* methylated